Snowfall warning for Thursday and Friday - FortSaskOnline.com

 Areas included in the warning are: Fort Saskatchewan, Sherwood Park, Edmonton, Redwater, Lamont, Bruderheim, Bon Accord, Gibbons and Morinville.

 Rapidly accumulating snow could make travel difficult.
+Police are currently advising drivers against highway travel.

 The warning was issued at 10:16 p.m. on Thursday (Mar.7).